La dernière chose qu'on trouve en faisant un ouvrage est de savoir celle qu'il faut mettre la première.

 Each section is divided into five pages (except the sections that contain only reference material).

-Special colors are used whenever a word or phrase is explained for the first time.
+Special colors are used whenever a word or phrase is explained for the first time on a page.
 (I'd say "defined", but that's not quite the right word.)
 Primary concepts are highlighted in bright red, secondary concepts in dark red, and important persons in blue.
 (Blue because they are links to the Wikipedia page for that person.)

 If there's one thing America needs, it's more lawyers.